fhaller75/howtos/git-branching.md

 ```

 ## Production
 `master`
 is the current Production branch (protected: forced push is blocked by gitlab).
-Once validated, a release branch should be merged into master just before to deploy in Production.
+Once validated, a release branch should be merged into master just before to deploy in Production:
 ```bash
 git checkout master
 git merge --no-ff release/v1.2.3-global
 ```
-Finally, that commit on master must be tagged with the version number, easy future reference to this historical version:
+Finally, that commit on master must be tagged with the version number, for easy future reference to this historical version:
 ```bash
 git tag -a v1.2.3-global
 ```